lesterw1/Posh-Spotify/README.md

     Write-Host $env:PSModulePath
     ```

-3. Register your instance with the Spotify Developer site.
-This is needed to obtain a client ID and secret key that will be used to make authenticated web API calls to Spotify.
-This is also where you would configure the callback URLs for the authentication process.
-For more details see the following: https://developer.spotify.com/my-applications & https://developer.spotify.com/web-api/tutorial/

-4. Configure the Spotify Environment Configuration using one of the methods detailed in the [Spotify Environment Configuration](#SpotifyEnvConfig) section.
+3. Configure the module using one of the methods detailed in the [Spotify Environment Configuration](#SpotifyEnvConfig) section that follows.

 ## <a name="SpotifyEnvConfig"></a> Spotify Environment Configuration

-In order to make Spotify API calls this module will need the Spotify API Integration keys provided to you for your application environment.
-These keys must be provided by your organization's Spotify administrator.
-To configure this module for your Spotify environment you will need to gather the following information:
+In order to make Spotify API calls this module will need on each request an Access Token

+ the *Client ID* and *Secret Key* provided to you for your application during the registration process.
+If you do not have a Spotify Client ID and Secret Key please refer the previous section, [Register With Spotify](#Register), for details.

+For convenience this module will not request this id and secret key on every request but instead will require prior configuration :

 - **Spotify API Integration Key** - Application specific API integration key retrieved from your Spotify Admin (ex.
 DIxxxxxxxxxxxxxxxxxx).
 - **Spotify API Secret Key** - Secret key associated with the integration key.